The wonders of Algae

 in Journal of Nutrition in Gerontology and Geriatrics.

-There is limited evidence that ginger powder consumption can relieve pain and inflammation due to specific anti-inflammatory phytochemical constitutents.
-This study investigates the effect of ginger supplementation on proinflammatory factors in participants (n = 120) of a randomized double-blind placebo-controlled 3-month clinical trial investigating knee osteoarthritis.
+There is limited evidence that ginger powder consumption can aid in joint mobility due to their phytochemical constituents.
+This study investigates the effect of ginger supplementation on participants (n = 120) of a randomized double-blind placebo-controlled 3-month clinical trial investigating knee osteoarthritis.
 Patients were randomly assigned to one of two groups: the ginger group (GG) or the placebo group (PG).
 Administered daily for 3 months, participants in the GG intervention received capsules containing 500 mg of ginger powder, while PG participants received capsules filled with 500 mg starch.
-Serum samples collected at baseline and 3 months were analyzed for serum levels of tumor necrosis factor-α (TNF-α) and interleukin-1β (IL-1β).
-At baseline, proinflammatory cytokine concentrations did not differ by group.
-However, at 3 months, both cytokines decreased in the GG relative to the PG.
-The results of this study indicate that ginger supplementation may have a promising benefits for knee osteoarthritis and may, therefore, may warrant further study......
+The results of this study indicate that ginger supplementation may have a promising benefits for joints and may, therefore, may warrant further study......